AlirezaRoshanzamir/continuous-delivery-course/1-outline/presentation.md

             <a href="../9-the-commit-stage" target="_blank">Commit Stage</a>
             <br>
             <small>
-                Introduction, Principles and Practices, The Results, Commit Test Suite Principles and Practices
+                Principles and Practices, The Results, Commit Test Suite Principles and Practices
             </small>
         </td>
         <td>20'</td>